Date: 7th, January, 2015

 My solution to this is to create the kind of products that wealthy clients would appreciate, luxury supercars being the first option.
 But there is a flaw in our economy that prevents trickle-down – we cannot built the taps: the products that people desire.

 To trigger trickle-down we must create the practical mechanisms of cashflow in our economy.
 My own plans, for the design and delivery of a new high performance supercar (The Rumbler Sport Tank) is intended to achieve this, create new jobs, stimulate new manufacturing and tap (pardon the pun) into the thriving British car industry.
 And it isn’t working.

-We need to build the taps that will produce a direct flow down to the public not politicians and that is my plan.
+We need to build the taps that will produce a direct flow down to the public not politicians and that is my vision of the future.

-I am currently drawing up the paperwork to raise money from general public subscription for the Rumbler project.
+I plan to draw up the paperwork to raise money from general public subscription for the Rumbler project.
 Thousands of ordinary members of the public will be invited to help build and install the tap and begin the real trickle-down by sharing in the glamour and wealth of the prestige British car industry.
 Through this the first money will flow to everyone else with more to come.